All Products

 Data volume

-A single query can scan up to 400 MB of log data (excluding cached data).
-Data exceeding this limit is truncated and marked as incomplete query results.
+A single query can scan up to 400 MB of log data, excluding cached data.
+Data that exceeds this limit is truncated, and the result is marked as incomplete query result.

-A single query can scan up to 2 GB of log data (excluding cached data).
-Data exceeding this limit is truncated and marked as incomplete query results.
+A single query can scan up to 2 GB of log data, excluding cached data.
+Data that exceeds this limit is truncated, and the result is marked as incomplete query result.

 Unlimited.